Code4PuertoRico/contratospr-api/CONTRIBUTING.md

 If you want to go the usual route and run the project locally, though:

 - Fork the project: https://guides.github.com/activities/forking/#fork

+After you've forked and cloned the repository you can use our [project-setup](project-setup) script to get up and running quickly:

+- In your terminal you can run `> ./project-setup`
+- Just answer the questions and follow any steps in the prompt.

+Alternatively you can execute the following steps to setup the project as well:

 - Install pipenv: `pip install pipenv`
 - Install dependencies: `pipenv install --dev`
 - Install pre-commit hooks: `pipenv run pre-commit install`